 A Pair of Portuguese Louis XVI Style Parcel-Gilt and Polychrome Painted Console Tables

-A pair of Portuguese Louis XVI style console tables, the shaped breche marble top with canted corners resting on a frieze frame with raised gilt classical inspired medallions, the four stop-fluted tapering legs joined by a sinuous x-frame stretcher centering an over-scaled urn finial issuing husk garland.
+A pair of Portuguese Louis XVI style console tables, the original shaped breche marble top with canted corners resting on a frieze frame with raised gilt classical inspired medallions, the four stop-fluted tapering legs joined by a sinuous x-frame stretcher centering an over-scaled urn finial issuing husk garland.
 Each console bearing the stamp "Fundacao R.E.S.S 1962, 2638".

 Provenance: Museum of Portuguese Decorative Arts (Museu de Artes Decorativas Portuguesas, Lisbon Portugal.